stevenplatt/cv/README.md

 **Systems Engineer II**, San Francisco, US, 2014-2017

 * Hired to scale company phone system, and deploy IT infrastructure (IaaS) at global office builds.
 Scaled company phone system from 2 vendor installations, to 23 locations on 5 continents.
 * Designed global SIP VoIP network that reduced Twitter's phone network costs globally 72%, reduce delivery time from 12 weeks to 2, and allow full remote deployment in 41 countries.
-This was acheived by virtualizing all physical telecom switches, and migrating from static ISDN, to SIP internet peering.
+This was acheived by virtualizing physical telecom switches, and migrating from static ISDN, to SIP-based internet peering.
 * Completed Cisco, Juniper, ShoreTel, VMWare, and Linux DHCPd network deployments in Australia, Brazil, France, Ireland, India, Singapore, United Kingdom, and the United States.

 #### Salesforce.com